Ukrainian Sich Riflemen: Origins and formation

-In the spring of 1913, the Ukrainian Sich League was formed in Lviv, and a statute of Ukrainian Sich Sharpshooters (USS) was drafted.
-On 25 January 1914 the second society "Sich Sharpshooters II" was organized in Lviv, numbering over 300 members.
-Sich Sharpshooters I included mostly students and Sich Sharpshooters II - mostly workers and peasants.
-By World War I, there were 96 Sich Sharpshooter societies in Galicia alone.
+In the spring of 1913, the Ukrainian Sich League was formed in Lviv, and a statute of Ukrainian Sich Riflemen (USS) was drafted.
+On 25 January 1914 the second society "Sich Riflemen II" was organized in Lviv, numbering over 300 members.
+Sich Riflemen I included mostly students and Sich Riflemen II consisted mostly of workers and peasants.
+By the start of World War I, there were 96 Sich Riflemen societies in Galicia alone.
 Plast was by then transformed into a full-fledged scouting organization with branches in many towns and villages.
-Many of these young scouts would continue to voluntarily join Ukrainian Sich Sharpshooter movement even well after the war was over, and future generations would also participate in the liberation struggles between the wars and in World War II.
+Many of the young scouts would continue to voluntarily join Ukrainian Sich Riflemen movement even well after the war was over, and future generations would also participate in the liberation struggles between the wars and in World War II.
 After many trials and tribulations, having survived in the Ukrainian Diaspora, Plast was reorganized in Ukraine shortly before Ukraine's independence in 1991 and continues to be the largest scouting organization in Ukraine, fostering the values of national patriotism among Ukrainian youth.

 Initially there was no unanimity among the founders of the Ukrainian Sich League as to its goals: some wanted complete independence of the Ukrainian people from the Austro-Hungarian empire, and some wanted limited autonomy within the empire.
 The pro-Austrian faction prevailed, and only units loyal to the Habsburg monarchy were allowed to exist.
-From its inception, Ukrainian Sich Sharpshooters saw Russia as their main enemy and were preparing to liberate Ukrainian lands from under the yoke of Russian Empire.
-In Galicia and Bukovina, Sich Sharpshooters were also circulating a magazine called "Vidhuk" ("Response").
+From its inception, Ukrainian Sich Riflemen saw Russia as their main enemy and were preparing to liberate Ukrainian lands from under the yoke of the Russian Empire.
+In Galicia and Bukovina, Sich Riflemen were also circulating a magazine called "Vidhuk" ("Response").
 In 1914, a statute of USS was published, which established the order of service and the uniforms, provided military terminology and commands in the Ukrainian language.
-That same year ammunition and rifles were procured for a 10,000-strong Legion of Ukrainian Sich Sharpshooters, which participated in Lviv parade on 28 June 1914, along with all of the youth organizations - Sich, Sokil and Plast.
+That same year ammunition and rifles were procured for a 10,000-strong Legion of Ukrainian Sich Riflemen, which participated in Lviv parade on 28 June 1914, along with all of the youth organizations - Sich, Sokil and Plast.
 That same day, Archduke Franz Ferdinand was assassinated in Sarajevo by a Serbian nationalist, precipitating the chain of events that led to World War I.

-One month later, World War I broke out and the newly established General Ukrainian Council published in a Lviv newspaper "Dilo" the call for Galician Ukrainians to form volunteer units to fight the Russian Empire.
+One month later, World War I broke out and the newly established General Ukrainian Council published in the Lviv newspaper "Dilo" a call for Galician Ukrainians to form volunteer units to fight the Russian Empire.
 The Ukrainian leaders in Austria-Hungary hoped that the formation of these units would advance the cause of national liberation.
-They also sought to dispel the suspicions of some Galician Russophiles that the Ukrainians in that area were sympathetic to Russia.
+They also sought to dispel the claims of some Galician Russophiles that the Ukrainians in that area were sympathetic to Russia.
 The Austrian war ministry was not prepared for this initiative of the General Ukrainian Council and allowed creation of a unit with only 2,500 men.
 The first volunteers were mainly members of Ukrainian nationalist organizations such as Sich, Sokil and Plast.